btcjon/meta-dashboard/readme.md

 # Meta Dashboard React App Development Plan

+The end goal is to provide a user dashboard using real-time data provided by metaapi to display forex trading data based on metatrader 4.

+To begin, we want to focus on displaying an positions/open trades table.

 - [x] Initialize project with Create React App.
 - [x] Install necessary dependencies:
   - [x] Install React Router for navigation.